dclement1/Remote_Sensing_Workshop_2/README.md

 ### For this project I wanted to look at the flood risk posed by the Deerfield River, on the town of Shelburne Falls, Massachusetts.
 This town has been affected in the past by flood events, and having a better picture of specific areas which could be problematic in future flood events, could be extremely beneficial.
 [![Youtube Video of a 2011 Flood](Video_scn_sht.png)](https://youtu.be/-YuQWLGA870)

--This is a link to a youtube video of a flood caused by Hurricane Irene in 2011
+- This is a link to a youtube video of a flood caused by Hurricane Irene in 2011

 # Area Extent
 ![This is map of the location of the project.](insetmap.png)